 Click fraud.
 If you’re a digital marketer, you’ve probably heard the term or one of its variables mentioned: Ad fraud, invalid traffic, bot clicks, fake clicks…

-These all basically add up to the same end result: You spending money on clicks that won’t convert.
+These all basically add up to the same end result: You are spending money on clicks that won’t convert.

 There are things you can do to your ads to reduce your exposure to click fraud.
 Yes, we are a click fraud prevention solution, so, spoiler alert: The easiest way to prevent click fraud is to use our software.